Impact of COVID-19 on our activities in 2020

 Furthermore, the E&C team increased its outreach to employees.
 Our “Inside E&C” initiative for example is deployed globally.
 It shares quarterly statistics about speaking up, violations, and disciplinary action, together with anonymized real-life examples of misconduct and advisory guidance provided in response to specific employee questions.

-To ensure that people feel comfortable speaking up without fear of retaliation, we updated our Retaliation Check program in 2019, by integrating it into our performance and talent management processes and referring to it in our standards (Guidebook for Success and Speaking Up policy).
+To ensure that people feel comfortable speaking up without fear of retaliation, we updated our Retaliation Check program in 2019, by integrating it into our performance and talent management processes and referring to it in our standards (PMI’s Code of Conduct and Speaking Up policy).
 The results were positive, as the program has helped to detect and prevent more retaliation cases than in past years.
 We continued our efforts in 2020, which include regular follow-ups with employees who have made a report to ensure they are not exposed to retaliation.
 We also run checks to ensure year-end performance assessments are fair, and we review substantial employment decisions regarding all people identified as at risk of retaliation before the decisions are implemented.
 In 2020, we identified 226 people who were concerned about retaliation after participating in an investigation, and we conducted regular checks to support them.
 We also investigated 22 allegations of retaliation raised as part of the program (2019: 190 and 37).

 We take all received reports seriously and are committed to following up objectively and in a timely manner.
 We investigate all reports that raise compliance concerns and involve other functions or line management to help resolve other concerns.
 Corrective measures are implemented to address investigation findings, and disciplinary sanctions are calibrated against past sanctions to keep this process fair.
 Trained personnel investigate reports of suspected E&C violations according to PMI Investigations Standards designed to ensure a fair and respectful process.
 We run a post-investigation quality assurance program to get feedback on how well we meet these standards.